-The majority of Individuals planning to take admission into one of the reputed educational institutions of Canada are required to have a study permit to study in Canada.
+The majority of aspiring students planning to take admission into one of the reputed educational institutions of Canada are required to have a study permit to study in Canada.
 These permits are granted at the discretion of Canadian immigration officers.
 Unfortunately, your permit may be refused on various grounds.
 If your permit is denied, the visa officer will write a rejection letter stating the reasons for the denial.

 If Immigration, Refugees, and Citizenship Canada (IRCC) deny your permit, there are two options to deal with the rejection:

 If you believe that the grounds for rejection are justified, the only option is to re-apply.
 You should take special care in the current application to address the previous grounds for rejection.
-In addition, submit your updated documents i.e., the start date on acceptance letter, updated bank statements, etc.
+In addition, submit your updated documents i.e., the start date on the acceptance letter, updated bank statements, etc.

 When your application to study in Canada is denied, the rejection is indicated in a letter sent to the failed applicant by the visa officer.
 In this letter, the visa officer will state the reasons for rejection from a list of pre-determined criteria.
 This list of reasons provides just basic information about the reasons for the rejection.